 Potato Leek Soup

 This is the kind of soup that is so simple to make yet tastes like you really know your way around the kitchen.
 I grew up loving this classic soup as a kid, and eating it always brings me back to a happy place.
 The flavors of the leeks and the potatoes compliment each other so well.
 I like mine pureed, but if you like it a bit chunky you can use a potato masher instead of an immersion blender to give you bigger chunks.
 This is ready in under 30 minutes.
-(To make this gluten-free, simply eliminate the flour)
+(To make this gluten-free, simply eliminate the flour or use AP gluten free flour)

 Potato Leek Soup